ENGR161-Team1/EthanolPlantModel/README.md

 #### Connector (Base Class)
 Base class for all fluid transport connectors, providing:
-- Density calculation from mass and flow rates
+- Density calculation from mass and volumetric flow rates
 - Configurable diameter and cross-sectional area
 - Mass and energy function interfaces